Surviving in Dead by Daylight is tough, you’re put in a trial against a Killer who is faster than you, stronger than you and has some abilities to

 This one divides opinion, personally I wouldn’t use it simply because I don’t run enough to justify it over a perk like Quick and Quiet.
 However, if you do run around the map a lot then it is worth checking out.
 Reducing the time your footprints stay visible can be invaluable especially on some of the smaller maps as it could prevent the Killer from tracking you.

 Once per match, when the Killer’s Obsession, succeed a Skill Check to automatically escape the Killer’s grasp and stun them for 3/3.5/4 seconds.
 When not the Killer’s Obsession, when the wiggle meter is at 45/40/35 % succeed in a Skill Check to escape the grasp.

 The chance to get out of the Killers grasp once per game is almost too good to pass up on, it gives you a chance to get away and thanks to the stun there’s a good chance you’ll get away.
-This is certainly a solid perk and one that I currently use in almost every game, it will easily prove it’s worth and it’s going to be hard choosing which four perks I use once they're all unlocked
+This is certainly a solid perk and one that I currently use in almost every game, it will easily prove it’s worth in surviving Dead by Daylight and it’s going to be hard choosing which four perks I use once they’re all unlocked.

 Being a survivor isn’t easy especially if you get unlucky and start near the Killer which will usually result in a very early hooking.
 In your first few games you will probably get sacrificed in most of them (I certainly was) but you will gradually learn the mechanics and in no time, you’ll be running to safety hopefully with one or two survivors by your side.
 As long as you always look at the bigger picture and think before you charge in to save someone or try to finish off that generator when you hear the heartbeat getting louder you should be fine.